MicrosoftDocs/win32/desktop-src/WinSock/using-the-checkv4-exe-utility-2.md

 ---
-Description: 'Using the Checkv4.exe utility to modify your IPv4 application to support IPv6.' ms.assetid: '36b72e4f-133d-4d96-a3c9-86a852d3a479'
+Description: Using the Checkv4.exe utility to modify your IPv4 application to support IPv6. ms.assetid: 36b72e4f-133d-4d96-a3c9-86a852d3a479
-title: 'Using the Checkv4.exe Utility'
+title: Using the Checkv4.exe Utility ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using the Checkv4.exe Utility